-This genus of epiphytic, succulent cacti originates in south-eastern Brazil and are named after Frederic Schlumberger, a French collector of cacti in the 19th century.
+This genus of epiphytic, succulent cacti originates in rainforest environments in south-eastern Brazil, where they grow naturally on trees and rocks, and they are named after Frederic Schlumberger, a French collector of cacti in the 19th century.
 There are many hybrid forms of Schlumbergera - commonly know as zygocactus (ht 30-40 cm).
 Many are cultivars of Schlumbergera truncata.
+They have flattened, fleshy stems that appear to be segmented.
+As with most cacti, they have no true leaves but have modified leaves in the form of spines on the sides of the stems, in pads called areoles, from where flower buds emerge.
+The reduced size of the leaves helps restrict water loss; and the fleshy stems are able to store water to help the plant survive.
 The unusual silky flowers usually appear in late autumn and winter (hence they are called Christmas cacti in the northern hemisphere) and are held at the stem tips, coming in colours of pinks, purples, magenta, white, orange, yellow and red.
 Some develop a cascading habit with age.